 Argan oil can be found in some lotions, though many people seek it out in its pure form.
 As such, the oil is easily absorbed and can be used on skin, hair and nails.
 Moroccans also put argan oil in their food -- a tasty way to receive its health benefits [source Larocca].

 While most experts agree on the benefits of using argan oil to revitalize and hydrate dull, dry skin, it isn't the only natural product that will provide this relief.
 Other oils, such as olive, safflower, walnut, avocado and evening primrose oil, will provide similar benefits, helping to trap moisture into the skin and providing many of the same antioxidants and nutrients [source Wright].
 Then again, Moroccan women have sworn by argan oil for years, so -- though it can be a bit pricier than some other oils -- it may be a worthwhile splurge for troublesome skin.

-To find out more about what natural beauty products and skin care practices could do for your skin, check out the links on the next page.
+To find out more about what natural beauty products and skin care practices could do for your skin, check out the links below.

 - Larocca, Amy.
 "Liquid Gold in Morocco."
 New York Times.
 November 18, 2007.
 (Accessed 9/16/09)http://travel.nytimes.com/2007/11/18/travel/tmagazine/14get-sourcing-caps.html.

 - Wright, Suzanne.
 "Beyond First Blush: An Up-Close Look at Natural Skin Care Products."
 WebMD.
 March 17, 2009.
 (Accessed 9/16/09)http://www.webmd.com/skin-beauty/features/beyond-first-blush-an-upclose-look-at-natural-skin-care-products.